gportay/cqfd6/README.md

 Linux system, e.g. building an old embedded firmware that only works in an older Linux distribution.

+cqfd uses containers and introduced the concept of build containers to define a container specifically configured with all the software required to build the project.
+Simply install the necessary packages in the container file, and cqfd makes you feel at home by adding your user and mounting your project workspace into the build container.
+In short, cqfd makes it easy to build the image and execute commands in a fresh container, with only a few lightweight, per-project static configuration files.

 cqfd6 is a fork of cqfd fixing several broken things in the upstream project.
 It depreciates the former CLI to modernize it to something much more simple and much more common such as the CLI of `sudo`.
 Moreover, the project need a new